walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
+* We must not crash on getting binary data.
+Testcase: "moar.rb /bin/ls"

 * Enable 'h' or '?' for help

 * Enable --help for help